 The Architect, Tadao Ando

-Tadao Ando is a Japanese self-taught architect and the winner of the 1995 Pritzker Prize for architecture.
-He worked as a boxer before becoming architect, despite never having formal training in the field.
+Tadao Ando is a Japanese self-taught architect.
+Back in 1995, he won the Pritzker Prize for architecture.
+Ando worked as a boxer before becoming an architect.
+He has achieved phenomenal work despite never having formal training in the field.
 During his adolescence, he was struck by the Frank Lloyd Wright-designed Imperial Hotel and decided to end his boxing career to pursue architecture.

 My response to the building was a purely emotional one as I had no knowledge of the technical and cultural complexities of architecture.
 I was shocked yet intrigued to know that architecture could induce a feeling akin to exploring a whole new world.Ando’s response on Frank Lloyd Wright’s architecture

-Ando’s architectural style emphasizes nothingness and empty space to represent the beauty of simplicity.
-The simplicity of his architecture focuses on the sensation of physical experiences, mainly influenced by Japanese culture.
+Ando’s architectural style emphasizes nothingness to represent the beauty of simplicity.
+The simplicity of his architecture focuses on the sensation of physical experiences.
+This concept is mainly influenced by Japanese culture.
 Furthermore, Ando’s bulidings primarily constructed with concrete in order to enact the idea of simplicity.

-NOTE: Please remember, if you go, that you cannot see it without reserving time in advance, even if you go to after Sunday mass.
+NOTE: Please remember, if you go, that you cannot see it without reserving time in advance.
 This is their website with all the information.